 That’s right, you can make a delicious tomato sauce at home in just 10 minutes.
 With only 3 ingredients.

 When many Americans think of homemade sauce, they envision an Italian grandmother hovering over the stove for hours, constantly stirring and lovingly tending to a big pot of slowly simmering tomatoes.
 You can make sauce like that if you want.
 The slowly simmered ‘gravy’ as Italians call it, can be delicious.
 But I prefer what’s called a ‘quick sauce’.

 A quick sauce is exactly that.
 Tomato sauce that you can make in minutes.
 It’s so quick that it’ll be ready before the pasta water is boiling.
 And it’s delicious.
 It’s tastes closest to fresh tomatoes, and certainly much more so than jarred sauce or the long cooking Italian gravy, yet it’s made with canned tomatoes.

 On the subject of canned tomatoes; Most any brand of canned tomatoes are good today.
-But if you want better tasting tomatoes buy those imported from Italy.
+But for a better sauce use Italian plum tomatoes.
 And if you want the best, get San Marzano tomatoes.
-(Look for the D.O.P. seal on the can to be assured they’re true San Marzano’s).
+Look for the D.O.P. seal on the can to be assured they’re true San Marzano’s.

 When the pan is hot, add enough olive oil to coat the bottom of the pan

 Add the garlic, stirring constantly to prevent burning

 After no more than one minute, add the tomatoes crushing them with your hand as you add them or, if you prefer a less chunky sauce, dump the whole can into the pot then mash the tomatoes with a potato masher.

 Raise the heat to medium high, stirring occasionally for about 10 minutes or until the sauce thickens a bit